LesFruitsDefendus/saskatoon-ng/CONTRIBUTING.md

 ## Branches

-Unless instructed otherwise by maintainers all pull requests should target the `develop` branch.
+Unless instructed otherwise by maintainers all pull requests should target the `main` branch.

 If your branch directly addresses an opened `Issue`, you may name your branch using the following scheme: `Fix-<Issue#>-A_short_description`

-Maintainers may create specific `Feature-<Issue#>-A_short_description` branches for larger issues so contributors can merge their patches into these branches before they get integrated into `develop`.
+Maintainers may create specific `Feature-<Issue#>-A_short_description` branches for larger issues so contributors can merge their patches into these branches before they get integrated into `main`.

 ## Pull requests